fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 In the example the <i>first argument</i> is the target value.

-Handle exeptions and errors appropriately. exerciseCalculator should accept inputs of varied length.
+Handle exceptions and errors appropriately. exerciseCalculator should accept inputs of varied length.
 Determine by yourself how you manage to collect all needed input.

 </div>